dmitriysychev/ChatRoom_Python/README.md

-<h1>This is multithreaded Server on Python
+<h1>This is multithreaded Server on Python<br>
-  Multi-threaded chat application that can be run on any server.
+  <h2>Multi-threaded chat application that can be run on any server.
   Each client gets its own thread